Frequently Asked Questions

 Please contact us at least 24 hours before your appointment if you need to cancel and to rearrange your appointment for another time.

-Cancellations made less than 24 hours before or missed appointments (where we have attended but you're not at home) will still be charged at full rate.
+Cancellations made less than 24 hours before or missed appointments (where we have attended but you're not at home) may still be charged at full rate.

 How do you manage my personal information?